SALT: Parameter-Efficient Fine-Tuning via Singular Value Adaptation with Low-Rank Transformation: Methodology

-where \(\|\cdot\|_F\) denotes Frobenius norm.
-This dual constraint balances two goals: retaining the useful, pre-trained features and making only the minimal modifications needed for effective domain adaptation.\\ \textbf{Rationale for the SALT Design} As shown in Fig. \ref{fig:comp}, LoRA \cite{lora} modifies a weight matrix \(W \in \mathbb{R}^{D \times K}\) by adding \(XY\), where \(X \in \mathbb{R}^{D \times r}\) and \(Y \in \mathbb{R}^{r \times K}\) have rank \(r \ll \min(D, K)\).
+\textbf{Rationale for the SALT Design} As shown in Fig. \ref{fig:comp}, LoRA \cite{lora} modifies a weight matrix \(W \in \mathbb{R}^{D \times K}\) by adding \(XY\), where \(X \in \mathbb{R}^{D \times r}\) and \(Y \in \mathbb{R}^{r \times K}\) have rank \(r \ll \min(D, K)\).
 This reduces trainable parameters from \(D \times K\), down to \(r(D + K)\), but can underfit if \(r\) is too small.
 By contrast, SVD-based fine tuning in S-SAM \cite{ssam}, shown in Fig. \ref{fig:comp}, learns only the \emph{scale} and \emph{shift} of each singular value in \(W\).
 Since \(\mathrm{rank}(W)=\min(D,K)\), this corresponds to \(2\times \min(D,K)\) parameters, fewer than LoRA, yet fully updating every singular value may lack flexibility for subtle domain shifts. \textbf{SALT} in Fig. \ref{fig:comp} merges the strengths of both.
 It trains the top singular values via scale and shift and uses LoRA blocks for the lower singular subspace.
 This dual strategy retains key features while capturing domain-specific nuances, balancing parameter efficiency with adaptation capability.